hite/Sketch-Flow/README.md

 ## Installation

-- [Download](https://github.com/hite/Sketch-Flow/files/3852228/sketch-flow.sketchplugin.zip) the latest release of the plugin
+- Find the latest release of the plugin in [Release Page](https://github.com/hite/Sketch-Flow/releases/)
-- Un-zip
+- Download and Un-zip
 - Double-click on sketch-flow.sketchplugin

 ## Usage